 ROP or Right of Possession is where a person or family has effectively homesteaded land/property in Panama.
-They have a right to possess it, and they can legally transfer that right, but the owner is the government.
-The issue is who has that right and who else in that family, or even a neighbor, is going to also claim the same right.
+They have a right to possess it, and they can legally transfer the right, but the owner is the government.
+The issue is who has the right and who else in the family, or even a neighbor, is going to also claim the same right.
 If you buy the property can you obtain title?
 It is a risky business proposition.
 The government has a program to title ROP land, they want it all titled because titled land pays taxes, ROP land does not.

 Titled land is registered at the Registro Publico, the public registry of Panama.
 All legal liens against titled property are also in this database.
 Before you do anything regarding property you should find an attorney, not the same attorney as the seller, and have them research the property.
 If you are fluent in Spanish you can do this part yourself.

 All titled land is taxed in Panama, except for land under condominiums, there’s no exemption.
 To help keep land values below the taxable threshold many sellers transfer the property to a corporation and then sell the corporation.
 The value of the corporation might increase but the land value does not.

 How is the property owned in Panama, by a person or as a corporation?